dizda/CloudBackupBundle/README.md

             db_port: ~           # Default 3306
             db_user: ~
             db_password: ~

+        postgresql:
+            database: dbname     # Required
+            db_host: localhost   # This, and following is not required and if not specified, the bundle will take ORM configuration in parameters.yml
+            db_port: ~           # Default 5432
+            db_user: ~
+            db_password: ~
 ```

 It is recommended to keep real values for logins and passwords in your parameters.yml file, e.g.: